 20. Consider buying in bulk

 Getting 50 cans of diced tomatoes for $0.25 each is a great deal.
-But unless you’re planning to can or jar your own spaghetti sauce, it might take you forever to eat your way through them.
+But unless you’re planning to can or jar your own pasta sauce or pizza sauce, it might take you forever to eat your way through them.

 21. Shop in season

-Shopping in season is a no-brainer way to save money on food costs, since seasonal items tend to be cheaper.
+Shopping in season is another way to save money on food costs, since seasonal items tend to be cheaper.

-Shopping your local farmer’s market is a simple way to pick up fruits and vegetables seasonally.
+You can try local farmer’s market to find seasonal fruits and vegetables at a discounted price.
 If you don’t have a farmer’s market nearby, check out this guide to buying seasonal foods.